Skip to content

 }

-Relationship may have a navigateTo property, which is a link to some dynamic view.
+Relationship may have a navigateTo property, which is a link to dynamic view.

 This allows to “zoom-in” and see more details about this relationship.